ESL Podcasts English as a Second Language Writing Grammar Listening Podcasts Vocabulary and More!

 One, Two, Three Little Countable Nouns

-Today is Tuesday, February 20th, 2007, and this is the ESL Help Desk inviting you to listen to today's podcast.
+This is the ESL Help Desk inviting you to listen to today's podcast.
 Our Library of audio stories and grammar lessons is being populated weekly, so hop on over to our library after you finish with today's lesson.
-And to all of our listening audience today, welcome to www.ESLHelpDesk.com!
+And to all of our listening audience today, welcome to eslhelpdesk.com

-Today we are going to have a grammar lessons.
+Today we are going to have a grammar lesson.
 We are going to talk and learn about countable nouns.

 The Foundation